Sülbeck: Remaining buildings

-The Upper Drilling Derrick is located in a half timbered building and was restored by a local initiative from 2006 until 2009 and is a Museum since.
+The Upper Drilling Derrick is located in a half timbered building.
+It was restored by a local initiative from 2006 to 2009, and has since been a museum.
 The Lower Drilling Derrick, directly adjacent to the Brine Reservoir, is still operating and is pumping brine.
-A small timbered structure was erected over the first brinewell in 1668 which survived until the 1960 and was taken away than to make room for a wider road intersection at Solstraße and Severshuser Weg.
-It was called "Solhaus" and reconstructed a few meters from the original site in 1992.
+A small timbered structure was erected over the first brinewell in 1668, which survived until the 1960s, and was taken away then to make room for a wider road intersection at Solstraße and Severshuser Weg.
+It was called "Solhaus" and was reconstructed a few meters from the original site in 1992.

-The old administrative building, Faktoreihaus, of the than state owned salt works was constructed in 1694.
+The old administrative building, Faktoreihaus, of the then state-owned salt works was constructed in 1694.
 It is located on Solstraße and survives in only slightly altered form.
-On the right hand side of the building is the chapel used for church services until today (2014).
+On the right hand side of the building is the chapel used for church services until at least 2014.
 The protruding part of the office building was made so that the officers had a good view of the works area.
 The building got its present form after a rebuild in 1910.
 There are a few other buildings around Salinenplatz which have been erected in conjunction with the salt works.

-Infrastructure connected with the Saltworks
+Infrastructure connected with the salt works

 Harbour

-The transport of the fuel necessary to boil the brine, at first wood, was performed with horse cart.
+The transport of the fuel necessary to boil the brine, at first wood, was performed via horse cart.
 The supply of fuel was the biggest cost element in the operation.
 Wood was transported from as far as the Harz Mountains.
 Later the salt works were privatized and used coal as fuel.
-It had by then access to the newly built railway line which connects Hannover with Kassel, about 3 km away.
+By then it had access to the newly built railway line which connects Hannover with Kassel, about 3 km away.
 Consequently, in 1883 the canal was widened east of the present village square in Sülbeck to build a little harbor.
 The area has been built over since 2010.
 At first the barges were hauled up the canal by horses.
 In 1886 a small tug was obtained that towed the barges loaded with coal from Salzderhelden to Sülbeck.
 Two locks were built on the Salzgraben to bridge the height difference between Leine and Salzgraben close to the outflow back into the Leine river.
-Later the first tug "Theodor" was exchanged against the stronger "Grubenhagen".
-After an arial cableway had been built the traffic with barges was given up.
+Later, the first tug, Theodor, was exchanged for the stronger Grubenhagen.
+After an aerial cableway was built, the traffic with barges was given up.
 The rudder of one of the barges is preserved in the museum.
 The Salzgraben was filled in during the 1970s during the construction of the flood retention basin Salzderhelden.